mauri870/k8s-controller-heartbeat/README.md

 LOG_LEVEL=INFO

 # Rate limiting, 3600 requests per hour
-# Check https://github.com/ulule/limiter to see the limit format
+RATE_LIMIT=3600
-RATE_LIMIT=3600h
+RATE_LIMIT_PERIOD=1h

 # Auth token for authorization, either send by the client via a "token" query param
 # or Authorization Basic header.
 The server just compares the values, you may use
 # base64 encoding if you wish and using HTTPS is highly recommended.
 AUTH_TOKEN_BASIC=

 # Path to the kubernetes cluster config file, leave empty for in-cluster autodiscovery.
 KUBECONFIG
 ```